-The Group consolidates all other subsidiaries, including those where it owns less than 51 per cent of the equity shares.
+(ii) The Group fully consolidates all subsidiaries, including those where it owns less than 51 per cent of the equity shares.
 Based on the contractual arrangements between the Group and other investors, the Group has the power to appoint and remove the majority of the board of directors of these subsidiaries.
 Relevant activities of the subsidiaries are determined by their boards of directors based on simple majority votes.
 Therefore, management of the Group concluded that the Group has control over the subsidiaries and the subsidiaries are consolidated in these financial statements.